jxman/gatsby-personal-site/src/markdown-pages/about.md

 # <center> About Me <center>

+Greetings!

-Hello my name is John, I am a loving husband to my beatiful wife Michelle and a proud "Girl Dad" to my daughter Mia.
-When I am not busy spending time with my family and frieds, you can find me outside working on my lawn or in my CrossFit Box working on my deadlifts.
+I'm John, a devoted husband to my wonderful wife Michelle and a proud "Girl Dad" to my daughter Mia.
+When I'm not immersed in quality time with family and friends, you'll likely find me outdoors tending to my lawn or at my CrossFit Box, dedicatedly perfecting my deadlifts.

-Professionally I have over 20 years’ experience working in IT where I have a true passion for building high-performing Systems, Teams and Processes.
-At present I am an IT Executive at a market leading Cloud Communications company, where I lead a global team of talented directors and engineers.
-When I am not working at my day job, I am a "techie at heart" where enjoy writing code, working on an app or just learning a new skill.
-Learning and embracing change are key values I hold in both my professional and personal life.
-Whether it is entering a CrossFit gym for the first time or working with the latest React framework, keep your eye on the goal and enjoy the process!
+In the professional realm, I boast over two decades of experience in IT, where I harbor a genuine passion for crafting high-performing systems, teams, and processes.
+Currently, I serve as an IT Executive at a leading Cloud Communications company, steering a global team of skilled directors and engineers.
+Beyond the confines of my day job, I'm inherently a "techie at heart," finding joy in coding, app development, or simply acquiring new skills.
+Embracing change and fostering a love for learning are values that resonate both in my personal and professional spheres.
+Whether stepping into a CrossFit gym for the first time or delving into the intricacies of the latest React framework, I believe in keeping focused on the goal and relishing the journey.

-For those intersted and curious about my domain name **SYNEPHO** and its meaning.
-It is my phonetic spelling of the Greek word for Cloud "σύννεφο" and aligns with my affinity for Cloud computing technologies.
+For those intrigued by my domain name, **SYNEPHO**, and its significance—it's a phonetic rendition of the Greek word for Cloud, "σύννεφο," reflecting my deep connection with Cloud computing technologies.